campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/1-benchmarks.md

 }
 ```

-If we run the benchmark we will get a surpsiring result:
+If we run the benchmark we will get a surprising result:

 ```bash
 $ go test -bench=Div